Skip to content

 ?>

-In this example, we call the mysqli_connect() function to connect to a MySQL database with a username and password.
+In this example, we call the mysqli_connect() function to connect to a MySQL database.
+We first verify the connection succeeded to prevent fatal errors.
 We then execute a query using the mysqli_query() function and store the result in a variable.
-We check if there was a result using the $result variable.
-If there was a result, we call the mysqli_fetch_all() function to fetch all rows from the result set as an associative array.
-We then loop through the array and output the values of two columns for each row.
+If the query returns a result, we call mysqli_fetch_all() to fetch all rows as an associative array.
+Finally, we loop through the array and output the values of two columns for each row.

 Advanced usage

 The mysqli_fetch_all() function can also be used in more advanced scenarios.
 For example, you can use the function to fetch rows as a numeric array instead of an associative array.
+You can also use the MYSQLI_BOTH constant to retrieve rows with both associative and numeric indices.
 Here is an example:

 <?php